imaustink/tagger/README.md

 TLDR; My own tags input with blackjack and hookers.
 [Demo!](https://jsfiddle.net/AustinJKurpuis/gts3cxf5/7/)
 ###### Note: this library is designed to be used with [Bootstrap](http://www.getbootstrap.com/) and [jQuery](https://jquery.com/).
 Bootstrap is optional but jQuery is required.

 After fighting with many of the dozens of tags inputs out there and attempting to modify a few of them, I have come to accept they are all garbage.
 This projects goal is to make a better tags input.
-Including features like drag and drop orgonization and editing of tags and proper events and methods for interacting with the input once it's initiated.
+Including features like drag and drop organization and editing of tags and proper events and methods for interacting with the input once it's initiated.

 ## Example
 ```html